| Title: | Dynamic Structural Equation Models |

 This function conducts a parametric bootstrap, i.e., simulates new data conditional upon estimated values for fixed and random effects.
 The user can optionally simulate new random effects conditional upon their estimated covariance, or simulate new fixed and random effects conditional upon their imprecision.

-will have no effect on states x_tj
+Note that simulate will have no effect on states x_tj for which there

-.
+resimulate_gmrf=TRUE.
 In this latter case, the GMRF is resimulated given

 estimated path coefficients

-Simulated data, either from obj$simulate
+Simulated data, either from obj$simulate where obj is the compiled

-TMB object, first simulating a new GMRF and then calling obj$simulate
+TMB object, first simulating a new GMRF and then calling obj$simulate.

 model_options |